faganihajizada/python-flask-API/README.md

-# Python API: Using Flask and MySQL (Create, read, update and delete)
+# Python API: Using Flask and MySQL (Create, Read, Update and Delete)

 ## Introduction ##